funkycrash/forwardjs-4-notes/day03-rethinking-async/notes.md

 ## Summary
-Each toolset / pattern is
+Each toolset / pattern has a place for a certain application.
+They don't have to replace each other.
+The best thing to do is to analyze and see what is the best pattern for that particular application.
+Example of all patterns for the same app with a [TodoMVC](https://github.com/getify/a-tale-of-three-lists)